Sammy-751/DATA-SCIENCE-PH-01/Readme.md

 2. Weather conditions have an impact on accident outcomes.
 3. Fluctuations of numbers of people Injured over time indicate a need for continuous monitoring and improvements in safety protocols over time.

+## For More Information

+For moreinformation check out the [Jupyter Notebook](https://github.com/Sammy-751/DATA-SCIENCE-PH-01/blob/master/Project%20Phase%20I%20.ipynb) and [Presentation pdf](